AzumattDev/AzuEPI/README.md

 * This version comes with more compatibility in mind, as well as a few more features.
 * One core feature is making it very very hard to lose your items, even when your inventory bugs out.
 * It also comes with an API for mods/mod authors to add custom slots to the inventory.
-This is used by Jewelcrafting to add dedicated slots for the utility items.
+This is used by Jewelcrafting, BowsBeforeHoes, Backpacks, MagicPlugin, FenrirsCurse and Wizardry to add dedicated slots for the utility items.
 * Seamless compatibility with Equipment And Quickslots, through automatic disabling of conflicting features.
 Also, seamless migration from it.
 Please see the **_Migration from Equipment And Quickslots_** section for more information.